Wild Bootstrap Inference for Penalized Quantile Regression for Longitudinal Data: Introduction

 This paper is organized as follows.
 The next section provides background and discusses the motivation of our study.
 It also introduces the proposed wild residual bootstrap approach.
 Section 3 presents theoretical results.
-Section 4 investigates the small sample performance of the method, showing that the estimator has satisfactory performance under different specifications and it performs better than the pairs block bootstrap procedure.
-Section 5 illustrates the theory and provides practical guidelines from an application of the method.
+Section 4 investigates the small sample performance of the method, showing that the estimator has satisfactory performance under different specifications and it performs better than the cross-sectional pairs bootstrap procedure.
+Section 5 presents extensions to the basic model.
+Section 6 illustrates the theory and provides practical guidelines from an application of the method.
 Considering data from the U.S. Census, we estimate a quantile function with more than eighty thousand parameters to study how wages of U.S. workers have been affected by the North American Free Trade Agreement.
-Finally, Section 6 concludes.
+Finally, Section 7 concludes.
 One appendix contains proof of the main results, while a supplementary appendix contains additional technical results and proofs.